Wishmaster (film): Writing

 Writer Peter Atkins, also known for his work on Hellraiser films, intentionally made some surnames of characters in the film (Beaumont, Finney, Etchison, Clegg, Derleth, Merritt and Aickman) match the names of writers of horror and fantasy fiction.
-Josh Aickman (played by Tony Crane), explains to Alexandra Amberson (played by Tammy Lauren) that he can't test the opal immediately because he has, "...about 2 hours' worth of Professor Leiber's bullshit to take care of first."
+Josh Aickman (played by Tony Crane), explains to Alexandra Amberson (played by Tammy Lauren) that he cannot test the opal immediately because he has, "...about 2 hours' worth of Professor Leiber's bullshit to take care of first."
 This Professor does not make an appearance in the film and is not listed in the credits but is a reference to horror, fantasy, science fiction writer Fritz Leiber.

 Reception

 Box office

 Wishmaster was shot on an estimated budget of US$5 million and its total domestic gross was US$15,738,769.
-During its opening weekend in theaters, 19–21 September 1997, Wishmaster made US$6,000,000, putting it in third place at the box office, behind In & Out (which was debuting in first place) and The Game (which was in second place during its second week).
+During its opening weekend in theaters, 19–21 September 1997, Wishmaster made US$6 million, putting it in third place at the box office, behind In & Out (which was debuting in first place) and The Game (which was in second place during its second week).

 Critical response

-The film was panned by critics.
+The film was negatively received overall by critics.
 On Rotten Tomatoes it has an approval rating of 25% based on 32 reviews, with an average rating of 3.97/10.
-The site's Consensus reads: "Wishmaster searches for horror in the exploits of a supernatural being--one whose powers, alas, evidently do not include the ability to summon a compelling script".
+The site's consensus reads: "Wishmaster searches for horror in the exploits of a supernatural being—one whose powers, alas, evidently do not include the ability to summon a compelling script".

 Peter Stack of the San Francisco Chronicle called it "an extravaganza of bad special effects and worse acting".
 Of the few positive reviews, The Times of Northwest Indiana critic Christopher Sheid gave it a B+ and stated that "considering that the djinn itself is essentially a combination of Pinhead and Freddy, it's safe to say "Wishmaster" is a movie respectful of its influences.
 It's also respectful of its audience's intelligence, which is to say this shocker doesn't bore us with the pretense of trying to be smart ...
 You couldn't wish for a better low-budget fright flick."

+Sequel

+A sequel titled Wishmaster 2: Evil Never Dies, was released in 1999.